Potidaea: Foundation

+Persian Wars

+Potidaea supplied troops and ships to Xerxes in 480 BC, but afterward joined the Greek side and sent 300 hoplites to Plataea, where the city is named on the Serpent Column.
+In 479 BC it revolted from Persia, entered into an alliance with the other towns of Pallene, and withstood a Persian siege for three months.

-While besieged by the Persians in 479 BC, the town may have been saved by a tsunami rather than a particularly high tide.
+While besieged by the Persians in 479 BC, the town may have been saved by a tsunami.
 Herodotus reports how the Persian attackers who tried to exploit an unusual retreat of the water were suddenly surprised by "a great flood-tide, higher, as the people of the place say, than any one of the many that had been before".
 Several tsunamigenic layers have been identified along the Thracian Coast, indicating that the region is prone to tsunamis.
 While tsunami are generally associated with earthquakes, Herodotus, the source of this story, makes no mention of an earthquake at the time.
 This makes it more likely that the event was a meteotsunami.
 Not only are such events relatively common in the Mediterranean, but their effect is amplified in a long, narrow body of water, which is a good description for the situation of Potidaea, which lies at the head of Toroneos gulf.

+Delian League and the revolt of 432 BC

 During the time of the Delian League, conflicts occurred between Athens and Corinth.
 However, the Corinthians still sent a supreme magistrate each year.
 Potidaea was inevitably involved in all of the conflicts between Athens and Corinth.
 The people revolted against the Athenians in 432 BC, and it was besieged at the beginning of the Peloponnesian War and taken in the Battle of Potidaea in 430 BC.

-The Athenians retook the city in 363 BC, but in 356 BC Potidaea fell into the hands of Philip II of Macedon.
-Potidaea was destroyed and its territory handed to the Olynthians.
-Cassander built a city on the same site which was named Cassandreia.
-It was probably at this time that the canal, which still exists today, was dug through the sandy soil at the narrowest part of the isthmus, perhaps with the aim of making the city a naval base.
-In 43 BC a Roman colony was settled by the proconsul of Macedonia, which in 30 BC was resettled by Octavian (the future Augustus) and took the official name Colonia Iulia Augusta Cassandrensis.
+Potidaea was probably a member of the league from its foundation, but does not appear in the tribute lists until 446/5 BC; it has been suggested that it first contributed ships and only later tribute.
+It is recorded eleven times thereafter, in the Thracian district, paying six talents down to 440/39 BC but fifteen in 433/2 BC.
+In 432 BC the Athenians required the city to demolish part of its wall towards Pallene, give hostages, and refuse the Corinthian epidemiourgoi.
+Potidaea sent envoys to Athens and Sparta at the same time, then allied itself with the Bottiaeans and the Chalcidians and revolted.
+The Athenian siege lasted from 432 until the city capitulated in 430 BC, when the inhabitants were permitted to leave and dispersed through Chalcidice and elsewhere.

+Athenian cleruchy and the fourth century

+Athens settled a thousand cleruchs at Potidaea after its surrender.
+There was civil strife in the city in 423 BC, and an attempt by Brasidas to take it failed.
+By the 380s Potidaea was a member of the Chalcidian League, from which Timotheus captured it, together with Torone, in 364/3 BC.
+Pro-Athenian Potidaeans then asked Athens for further settlers, and in 362/1 BC the city became a cleruchy for the second time.